navyavohra/navyavohra/README.md

 </p>

 ## 🚀 About Me
-I'm a Computer Science Honors graduate from Sheridan College with a focus in Mobile Computing.
-Through three impactful co-op positions, I've honed my skills across web development, quality assurance, and mobile app creation.
-Beyond technical prowess, I've embraced mentorship roles, notably at Apple, where I've nurtured the next generation of software developers.
-My career is marked by a commitment to continuous learning and leading-edge project involvement, aiming to drive technological innovations forward.
+I'm Navya Vohra, a driven Software Developer from Canada, with a robust background in mobile and web application development.
+As an Honors Bachelor's graduate in Computer Science from Sheridan College and an app developer at Apple, I've developed a strong portfolio in designing, testing, and implementing software solutions that enhance user engagement and efficiency.
+Passionate about mentorship and innovation, I'm a quick learner and collaborate closely with clients to create efficient, scalable, and user-friendly solutions that solve real-world problems.
+Let's work together to bring your ideas to life!

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=your-github-username&color=green" alt="Profile Views">